Player Status & Contracts

 Whilst Scottish Rugby is not able to provide legal advice on immigration / employment law matters, our general understanding of the criteria as follows:

-Premiership: For immigration purposes, clubs in the Premiership have the equivalent status to Edinburgh Rugby and Glasgow Warriors.
-This means that non-EU/EEA players must have either a UK Ancestry or a Tier 2 / Tier 5 Sporting visa.
-The Tier 2/5 Sportsman Visa requirements include a track record playing at international or Super Rugby level, and in all cases require completion of a formal Governing Body Endorsement process.
-Players holding Youth Mobility Scheme, Visitor or Student visas are not entitled to play in the Premiership even on a wholly amateur basis.
+Super 6: For immigration purposes, the Super 6 licensee teams have the equivalent status to Edinburgh Rugby and Glasgow Warriors.
+This means that non-EU/EEA players must have either a UK Ancestry or a Tier 2 / Tier 5 Sportsperson's Visa.
+The Tier 2/5 Sportsperson Visa requirements include a track record playing at international or professional level in a qualifying league (e.g. Super Rugby), and in all cases require completion of a formal Governing Body Endorsement process.
+Players holding Youth Mobility Scheme, Visitor or Student visas are not entitled to play in the Super 6 even on a wholly amateur basis.

 Such individuals are not legally entitled to be paid to play sport in the UK.
 Such players may only play as an amateur for a predominantly amateur club in a predominantly amateur league.
 Holders of a EU passport or a UK Ancestry or Spousal Visa may continue to play in any league or division and may be paid and/or employed as appropriate.
 We strongly recommend that clubs obtain advice from a suitably qualified expert prior to recruiting any non-EU/EEA player.

 The area of Player Status and Player Contracts can be complex.
 To assist those looking for more information we have prepared a summary of Frequently Asked Questions.

 Who is covered by the Regulation?